ejeschke/ginga/doc/FAQ.rst

 partially supported.

-The full reference viewer currently supports Qt (4, 5 and PySide) and Gtk (2 and 3).
+The full reference viewer currently supports Qt (4, 5 and PySide) and Gtk (ver 3).
 The difference is explained here, in Section :ref:`ch-programming-ginga`.

 ----------------